1938 Auckland Rugby League season: Preliminary round

 The preliminary games were played in temperatures that were "practically a summers day".
 Mervyn William Devine, the former Wellington rugby representative made his debut for the Richmond team on the back of the scrum in their 24–15 loss to Mount Albert and "was one of the best players on the ground".
 Richmond promoted two junior backs, Abbie Graham and Laurie Mills, who both debuted for Richmond and scored a try each.
 Mills was a shock selection for New Zealand on their 1939 tour of England but was tragically killed after returning to Europe to fight in World War 2.
 Graham was selected for New Zealand in 1947.
 At halftime Mount Albert made several changes with Harry Percy Scott Walker (better known as Bill Walker), a 25 year old Australian coming on at halfback and playing well.
 Tommy Chase played a brilliant game for Manukau at fullback, He showed tricky running and got his backs going with passing movement many times as well as kicking 4 goals and a "magnificent" drop goal.
 Manukau fielded two rugby players, Ryan, and Freddie Maguire in the forwards and they both played good games.
-Pita Ririnui a rugby player from Tauranga also debuted.
+Pita Ririnui a rugby player from Tauranga who had played for Bay of Plenty and for the combined East Coast-Poverty Bay-Bay of Plenty which played the Springboks at the end of the season played in his second game for Manukau after a practice game the week before.
+Nel, the South African captain said that he was one of the best forwards they played on the entire tour.
 He would play for Manukau for several seasons and was selected for New Zealand in 1939.
 For Ponsonby Pat Young, who had transferred from Newton struggled to combine with Dacre Black who was at halfback.
 Papakura in their first senior game at the championship level, albeit in a preliminary round fielded a team made up largely of promoted juniors.
 Robert Burgess played "a dashing game on the wing" for them.
 Robert Grotte returned to Auckland after having played for three seasons with St. George club, playing 13 games for their top side in that time.
 Benny Crocker played at halfback with Phil Donovan at first five eighth and Grotte playing in "several positions" during the course of the game for his former club.